root@krueger:~/products/simdex$ cat README

 A darker market product built to move from signal to action with less friction.

-Role Product positioning + frontend systems
+Role Product systems + frontend architecture

 Core stack FastAPI + browser UI + wallet rails